Dr. Peter Fenwick discusses dying, death and survival

 With hundreds, if not thousands, of credible near-death experiences having been recorded, what else can be achieved by NDE research?
 Isn’t it well past the point of diminishing returns?
 Isn’t future research now prejudiced by the fact that so many people have read or heard about NDEs?

 “In 1987, I was involved in a QED TV film, Glimpses of Death, which was the first TV programme to describe the near death experience in this country, I received over 2000 letters from people who had had such an experience.
-I sent out a questionnaire to 500 of these and used the questionnaire data for a book on NDEs (The Truth in the Light, now an e-book).
+I sent out a questionnaire to 500 of these and used the questionnaire data for a book on NDEs: The Truth in the Light.
 What we found was that over 98 percent of people who wrote to us had not heard of NDEs when they had their own experience.
 A comparison of the phenomenology in this series with more recent studies of Western populations shows very little difference between them.
 Thus, there is little evidence from the current data that the NDE has been influenced in any way by its popularity and discussion in the media.
 Further cross cultural studies of the NDE would be extremely helpful, and studies to validate the veridical OBE of the NDE, particularly during a cardiac arrest, would help to show that consciousness, in certain circumstances, may exist beyond the brain and thus raise fundamental questions about the nature of consciousness itself.”

 Many people say that we should focus on the here-and-now, and not concern ourselves with death and after death.
 What is your response to them?